zigius/docs/content/reference/clouds/azure/_index.md

 ## Setup

 The Azure provider supports several options for providing access to Azure credentials.
-See [Azure installation page]({{< relref "/quickstart/azure/setup.md" >}}) for details.
+See [Azure setup page]({{< relref "/reference/clouds/azure/setup.md" >}}) for details.

 ## Getting Started

-The easiest way to start with Pulumi for Azure is to follow the tutorial:
+The quickest way to get started with AWS is to follow the [Get Started]({{< relref "/quickstart/azure" >}}) guide.

+Additionally, a tutorial is available to follow:

 * [Azure Container Instances Web Server]({{< relref "tutorial-container-webserver.md" >}}): Create an NGINX web server Azure Container Instance